kamellababidi/Greenfield-Project/README.md

 Features:
 - Search for the movie name.
-- Sign up give the user a new feature whis is a favorite list.
+- Sign up give the user a new feature which is the favorite list choice.
 - Watch the movie trailer online.